onap/archive-ccsdk-sli-adaptors/saltstack-adapter/README.md

 2) Execute a SLS file located on the server : Example command will look like:
 Knowing the saltstack server has vim.sls file located at "/srv/salt" directory then user can execute the following commands:
-1.1) Command to run the vim.sls file on saltstack server: "salt '*' state.apply vim --out=json --static"
+1.1) Command to run the vim.sls file on saltstack server: cmd = "salt '*' state.apply vim --out=json --static"
-1.2) Command to run the nettools.sls file on saltstack server: "salt '*' state.apply nettools --out=json --static"
+1.2) Command to run the nettools.sls file on saltstack server: cmd = "salt '*' state.apply nettools --out=json --static"
 Important thing to note: If the reqExecCommand is used to execute sls file then along with following,
     "HostName";  ->  Saltstack server's host name IP address.
     "Port"; ->  Saltstack server's port to make SSH connection to.